wtnm/fform/documentation.md

 - `Main` - in this block input element is placed
 - `Messages` - element that shows messages (error, warnigns, info etc)

 In `ff_custom` schema property you can add/overwrite any proprerty of any block.
-It supports [elements "magic" props](#magic-props).
+It supports [elements props processing](#props-processing).
 It merges with `ff_presets` refs on field build.
-More details in examples.
+See [example](https://wtnm.github.io/fform-constructor/index.html#url=examples.json&selector=5).

 ### Object layout
 Schema property `ff_layout` can be object or array of strings | objects.
 String is the name of field and it determines the order in which fields will be placed.
-Object supports [elements "magic" props](#magic-props) with `$_fields` (that is array of strings | objects) property and can be customized.
-More details in examples.
+Object supports [elements props processing](#props-processing) with `$_fields` (that is array of strings | objects) property and can be customized.
+See [example](https://wtnm.github.io/fform-constructor/index.html#url=examples.json&selector=1).

 ## Elements